|

 George in Cedar Rapids

-and St. Thomas in Sioux City, serve primarily
+Thomas in Sioux City, serve primarily

 Lebanese/Syrian communities.
-In the summer of 2001,
+In the summer of 2001, St.

 Raphael of Brooklyn Antiochian Orthodox

-Mission was
+Mission in Iowa City was

-founded in Iowa City by converts to the Eastern
+founded by converts to the Eastern

 Orthodox Church.